-The Movavi Screen Capture Studio is a relatively lesser-known screen recording software for Windows, but don’t let its obscurity in the domain mislead you, as the Movavi offering is packed with all the core screen recording and video editing tools, and then some more.
+The Movavi Screen Capture Studio is a relatively lesser-known screen recording software for Windows.
+But don’t let its obscurity in the domain mislead you, as the Movavi offering is packed with all the core screen recording and video editing tools.
 Movavi Screen Capture Studio is equipped with some of the best video editing tools that are rarely found bundled with any other software in the segment.

 Download Movavi Screen Capture Studio (Free trial, with premium version starting $25)

 TinyTake is to screen recording what MS-Paint is to drawing.
 The way MS-Paint lets you perform basic image editing tasks like cropping and adding a splash of color, TinyTask will let you record short videos and capture screenshots with the same level of ease.

 If you want a simple tool to record your screen activity that won’t confuse you with a complicated UI, loads of commands and hidden tools, TinyTake is the ideal option for you.
 The software is really fast when it comes to recording screen activity and taking screenshots.

 Moreover, all the necessary tools are neatly laid out on the software’s home screen, from where you can choose to capture a still or record the complete screen’s activity (or just a section of it by manually adjusting the focus area).
 Furthermore, you also have the option to save them locally or on the 2GB free cloud storage that comes bundled with the free version.